 Spare parts distribution to automotive dealerships, independent workshops, and fleet maintenance operations has a high dispute rate relative to other distribution sectors.
 The reason is specificity: a wrong part delivered to a workshop that is mid-repair creates a more significant operational problem than a short-delivered SKU in a retail environment.
 The technician cannot complete the job, the vehicle remains unrepaired, and the workshop loses revenue for the day.

-ePOD in automotive parts distribution needs to confirm not just that a delivery was made, but that the correct parts were delivered.
+Electronic proof of delivery in automotive parts distribution needs to confirm not just that a delivery was made, but that the correct parts were delivered.
 Barcode or QR scanning of the part number against the order is standard in more advanced operations but frequently missing from generic delivery apps.
 The other distinctive requirement is the job card reference: a workshop receiving parts against a specific vehicle repair job needs the delivery confirmed against that job card number so the parts cost can be allocated correctly in the workshop management system.

 - Part number scan confirmation: each part scanned and matched to the order line before the driver leaves